I'm a meditation teacher. I've taught hundreds of people worldwide how to meditate.

 But I didn't begin to meditate because I wanted more calm.
 I started to meditate because I was desperate.

 My journey with meditation first began when I tried meditation in my first year at university.
-At this point I was suffering from depression, anxiety and recovering from glandular fever and chronic fatigue.
+At this point, I was suffering from depression, anxiety and recovering from glandular fever and chronic fatigue.
 I knew my mind was dysfunctional (I read A LOT) and knew that I needed to learn to train it.

 The world was different back then.
-Meditation was considered completely alternative and my upbringing (whilst not quite ‘normal’) was not alternative.
+Meditation was considered completely alternative, and my upbringing (whilst not quite ‘normal’) was not alternative.

 My journey with meditation took me to my next class at a yoga school.

 I called the teacher and was told to “come along”, so I did.
 I was warmly welcomed into the established class and told to sit down.
-I was then instructed to relax, breathe and focus on my breathe for the course of the class- 1 hour.
+I was then instructed to relax, breathe and focus on my breathing for the course of the class- 1 hour.
 The class was silent.
-No further instruction was given to me and I sat there in a state of inner dismay- what was I supposed to be doingSit here for 1 hour?
-You’ve got be be kidding me!
+No further instruction was given to me, and I sat there in a state of inner dismay- what was I supposed to be doing?
+Sit here for 1 hour?
+You’ve got to be kidding me!
 I thought.
 Watch my breathe?
 Why?
 It breathed all by itself!
 What was I to do?

 I don’t know how I did it, thinking back, but I did sit there, in that darkened room with a room full of strangers, their eyes all closed, some snoring, whilst I was ignored by the teacher whose eyes were closed as she sat and smiled for an hour.

 I needed to ask questions!
 When I did, I was told that there was nothing to instruct in meditation: I had sit and breathe and see what came up.
 What came up, I thought.
 Questions!!!!
 Questions come up!
 Isn’t that obvious?
-I realised at that moment that I needed a teacher that could explain things in a more logical and comprehensive way for my truly western mind.
+I realised at that moment that I needed a teacher who could explain things in a more logical and comprehensive way for my truly Western mind.

-Meditation wasn’t the only form of mind training I did but it is one that helped change my life.
+Meditation wasn’t the only form of mind training I did, but it is one that helped change my life.

 The depressed, anxious and emotionally heavy person who started meditating has long been dead and in her place is someone who spends a lot of their life laughing!
 Something that no-one who knew me when I began would never have ever foreseen.